vecnk6/vecnk6.github.io/content/home/section.md

 # ...
 Put Your Section Options Here (title etc.) ...
 title: VECN-K6
-subtitle:Visual Exploration of Chain of Narrators in the Kutub Al-Sittah Research
+subtitle: Visual Exploration of Chain of Narrators in the Kutub Al-Sittah Research
 weight: 30  # section position on page

 design: